intel-analytics/BigDL-2.x/pyzoo/zoo/examples/friesian/feature/README.md

 After you download the files, convert them to parquet files with the name `day_x.parquet` (x=0-23), and put all parquet files in one folder.
 - The first 23 days (day0 to day22) are used for DLRM training with 4,195,197,692 records in total.
 - The first half (89,137,319 records in total) of the last day (day23) is used for test.
-To prepare the test dataset, you need to split the first half of day23 into a new file (e.g. using command `head -n 89137319 day_23 > day_23_test`) and finally convert to parquet file with the name `day_23_test.parquet` under the same folder with the train parquet files.
+To prepare the test dataset, you need to split the first half of day23 into a new file (e.g. using command `head -n 89137319 day_23 > day_23_test`) and finally convert to parquet files with the name `day_23_test.parquet` under the same folder with the train parquet files.

 If you want to use some sample data for test, you can download `dac_sample` from [here](https://labs.criteo.com/2014/02/download-dataset/), unzip and rename it to day0 and convert to parquet files.